ewsnet/ewsnet.github.io/_pages/about.md

 Hi :wave: !
 Welcome to the offical webpage for EWSNet, a <b>deep learning </b> framework for modeling and anticipating regime shifts in <b> dynamical systems </b>.

 Interdisciplinary research is key to understand this complex heteregenous world.
-Through machine learning, we intend to introduce and unveil to the community, a new dimension for modeling, understanding and anticipating the behaviours of natural dynamical systems.
+Through machine learning, we introduce and unveil to the community, a new dimension for modeling, understanding, and anticipating the behaviours of dynamical systems.

 <!-- Machine learning [IIT Ropar](https://www.iitrpr.ac.in/), with strong research interests in machine learning, deep learning, and computer vision.
 I am a part of the [LSAIML](https://cse.iitrpr.ac.in/ckn/index.html) team headed by [Dr. Narayanan C. K](https://cse.iitrpr.ac.in/ckn/people/ckn.html). -->